condrine/CompPhy/README.md

 # CompPhy
-Assignment Codebase for Computational Physics COurse at TIFR
+Assignment Codebase for Computational Physics Course at TIFR